-- General Catalog (distributed at School meetings during Flex Cal) - CCA/CTA/NEA-District Bargaining Agreement (available in the Human Resources Department)
+- General Catalog (available online at www.solano.edu) - CCA/CTA/NEA-District Bargaining Agreement (available in the Human Resources Department)

 We have tried to include in this publication the pertinent resource information which faculty needs in order to enhance the teaching experience here at Solano Community College.
 The handbook is updated regularly by gathering information from the staff who administers the College programs and services.